-Veolia in the UK and Ireland has a high-level of responsibility providing waste, water, and energy management services that are essential to everyday life.
+Veolia in the UK and Ireland, through our ambition to enable ecological transformation, has a high-level of responsibility providing waste, water, and energy management services that are essential to everyday life.
 We take this responsibility seriously, recycling over 2 million tonnes of waste each year, generating more than 1,210GWh of renewable electricity per year and serving 1.8 million people through our municipal wastewater contracts that treat 800 million cubic meters of wastewater every day.

 These services are indispensable to both the economy and society, yet we recognise the need to further reduce emissions across all sectors.
 This is why we are taking immediate action to drive Net Zero across our activities.